TheJoker4320/vision-framework/README.md

 # Vision-Pipeline
-This project is The Joker's #4320 vision processing project for the First Robotic Competition (FRC).
+The Joker's #4320 Vision Processing Framework for the First Robotics Competition (FRC).
+The code is written in python, but also uses a json format for the creation of the pipeline.

 ## Installation